 Managing Your Pain

 Your doctor may have prescribed a narcotic pain medicine.
-You may take over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
-Take all of your pain medicines the way your doctor or nurse told you to.
+Or, you may take over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+Take your pain medicines the way your health care provider told you to.

-You may put a cold compress on your surgical cut for 20 minutes at a time to ease pain.
-Do not put the ice directly on your skin.
-Make sure it is wrapped in a towel.
+You may put a cold compress on your surgical cut for 20 minutes at a time to ease pain and swelling.
+DO NOT put the ice directly on your skin.
+Wrap the compress or ice in a towel.
 Keep the area dry.

-- If you have a drainage bulb, empty it 2 times a day.
+- You have a drainage bulb, empty it 2 times a day.
 Keep track of the amount of fluid you empty each time.
-When it is less than a tablespoon, your surgeon will remove the drain.
+Your surgeon will tell you when it is time to remove the drain.

 Your Diet During Recovery